 9. Never Smoke Indoors

-Cigarette smoke has a negative effect on the quality of the air inside of your home.
+Cigarette smoke has a negative effect on the quality of the air inside your home.
 If you or someone else smokes inside, the chemicals from the secondhand smoke become trapped in the air and on the surfaces in your home.
 The result?
 You and your loved ones will constantly be breathing in these cancer-causing chemicals.
 By not smoking indoors, you can improve your home’s air quality and your health.

-10. Use Mite-Proof Mattress and Pillow Covers
+10. Replace Your Mattress and Pillow Covers

 Another easy and inexpensive step is to use mattress and pillow covers to guard against dust mites, which are a significant allergen.